sartaj96singh/YU-GuestSpeakers/README.md

 # YU-GuestSpeakers
-Site to help connect people with the speakers the come to Year Up
+##Website created to help connect students with professionals that come speak at Year Up.